ArjenSchwarz/ignoreme/content/weeklynotes/2018-01/index.md

 ![](2018-01-01-user-stats.jpg)

 I also didn't have a repeat of a big spike due to having anything featured, probably because I didn't write any high profile articles.
 This also reflects in the most popular articles this year.
-Unsurprisingly most popular are still The First Babysteps with CloudFormation and Increasing the Size of an EBS Root Volume.
+Unsurprisingly most popular are still [The First Babysteps with CloudFormation](/2014/08/the-first-babysteps-with-cloudformation/) and [Increasing the Size of an EBS Root Volume](/2015/03/increasing-the-size-of-a-root-ebs-volume/).

 ![](2018-01-01-page-stats.jpg)

-Two of 2016's articles are also in the top 5, Bitbucket Pipelines: A First Look and Setting Up Lambda and a Gateway Through the CLI.
+Two of 2016's articles are also in the top 5, [Bitbucket Pipelines, a First Look](/2016/05/bitbucket-pipelines-a-first-look/) and [Setting Up Lambda and a Gateway Through the CLI](/2016/03/setting-up-lambda-and-a-gateway-through-the-cli/).
 It's good to see some newer writing there, where newer is actually not very new anymore.

 # Looking Forward to 2018